software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > Exercise 5
 >
-> How does the following user stories violate the INVEST criteria of a good user story?
+> What's wrong with the following user stories?
 >
 > 1. "As a content creator I want to submit a form that sends a HTTP request to the /api/blog-posts API endpoint on the server, which inserts a new row to the database, so that I can publish a new blog post on my blog"
 > 2. "As a content creator I want to be able to write a blog post with text, images, videos and interactive code samples so that I can create rich content for my readers"